opencast/opencast/docs/guides/developer/docs/modules/capture-agent/capture-agent-input.md

 =============================

 Capture agents usually run autonomous with a minimum of user interaction.
-One of the few ways for users too interact is the optional input selection which may be shown when scheduling events.
+One of the few ways for users to interact is the optional input selection which may be shown when scheduling events.
-It allows capture agents to present a set of options which users can select for each event and which are returned to the capture agent as part of the schedule.
+It allows capture agents to present a set of inputs which users can select for each event and which are returned to the capture agent as part of the schedule.

 A capture agent may specify and change potential inputs at any time.